SKIP TO CONTENT

 20268%

 The platforms that work best for discovery in 2026 are the ones where the ranking mechanism is either opaque enough that gaming is difficult or distributed enough that no single score determines visibility.
+Neither of these descriptions applies to Product Hunt.

 02THE AI PARADOX